Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

 ## Projection and Scaling

-The basic projection used by MapRoom is Mercator.
+The basic projection used by QMapShack is Mercator.
 The geographic datum is WGS84.
-However you can use maps with different projections and datums as MapRoom will re-project them on-the-fly.
+However you can use maps with different projections and datums as QMapShack will re-project them on-the-fly.
 The same applies to the scale.
 Maproom uses a fixed logarithmic scale.
 All maps will be re-scaled to this scale on-the-fly.

 ## GDAL Tips and Tricks